rupertgermann/tower-defence/memory-bank/systemPatterns.md

 2. Enemy moves from point to point along segments
 3. Movement is interpolated for smooth transitions
 4. Progress is tracked as a combination of segment index and position (t) within segment

+### Projectile Tracking
+Projectiles use a target-based movement system:
+1. Projectile is created with a reference to its target
+2. Projectile calculates angle to target each frame
+3. If target is lost, projectile continues in last known direction
+4. Collision detection checks for hits with enemies

+## Error Handling Patterns

+### Custom Destroy Pattern
+To handle Phaser's automatic destruction of object properties:
+1. Custom destroy methods are implemented in entity classes
+2. References to plain objects are nullified before calling parent destroy
+3. Local variables are used to store references needed in callbacks

+### Event-Based Error Recovery
+The game uses events to handle and recover from errors:
+1. Critical errors are broadcast as events
+2. Error handlers can respond appropriately
+3. The game can continue running even if some components fail

 ## Optimization Patterns